bblockwood/lab/README.md

 # lab
-Repository for collecting and documenting work done by research assistants.
+Repository for collecting and documenting general work done with students, research assistants, and colleagues.